 Booklet Self-Mailers are produced from multiple sheets of paper which are usually saddle stitched at the fold.

-- o As you increase the number of pages you will increase your costs, and potentially your postage should you exceed 3.3 ounces for Standard mail or 2 ounces for Presorted First Class.
+* An 8-page booklet is comprised of 2 sheets printed front and back, folded in half, collated and saddle stitched. * A 12-page booklet is comprised of 3 sheets * A 16-page booklet is comprised of is 4 sheets. * As you increase the number of pages you will increase your costs, and potentially your postage should you exceed 3.3 ounces for Standard mail or 2 ounces for Presorted First Class.

 Printing a booklet self-mailer is a great option for showcasing multiple products, events, and more.
 Your customers will be able to see a greater variety of products to choose from and hopefully decide to buy at least one product or attend one event.

 There are many options and factors when it comes to saving money when you use self-mailers.
 What self-mailers sizes should I use for my unique company?
 How many pages should I put in my booklet that will fit my specific industry?
 Should I use a clear poly envelope to jazz up my self-mailers?
-At John Roberts Company, we can help you answer all of these questions.
+At The John Roberts Company, we can help you answer all of these questions.
 Request a quote for mailing self-mailers today.

 The John Roberts Company is a full-service marketing execution company, providing a variety of services including: commercial printing and packaging, mailing and digital marketing services, and more.
 To learn more about our company and how we can help you succeed, get in touch today.